How to use this guidance

 Gas safety in rented properties

 Landlords must arrange annual gas safety checks on each appliance and flu.
 This is the law (The Gas Safety (Installation and Use) Regulations 1998).
-Only an engineer registered with the Gas Safe Register can only do these checks.
+Only an engineer registered with the Gas Safe Register can do these checks.
 Landlords must keep a record of each safety check.

 Get information on the restrictions for gas engineers, advice for landlords and tenants on the Gas Safety Register.